awsdocs/amazon-route53-docs/doc_source/query-logs.md

 1. If you chose to create a resource policy, perform the following steps:

-   1. For **Resource policy name**, type a name for the resource policy\.
+   1. For **Resource policy name**, enter a name for the resource policy\.

-   1. For **Log groups that the resource policy applies to**, type a value that includes the log group that you chose or created on the previous page\.
+   1. For **Log groups that the resource policy applies to**, enter a value that includes the log group that you chose or created on the previous page\.
 The name of that log group is at the top of the current page\.

       You can include the wildcard character \(`*`\) to replace 0 or more characters in the name of the log group, for example, `/aws/route53/*`\.